Easy Happy Nest

 03/18/24

-Bilingual families: Eve
+Bilingual Families: Eve

 Eve and her husband have a 4-year-old son, they have been living in the South Bay Area since 2019.
 They both come from multicultural families with roots in Lebanon, France and Argentina and grew up speaking several languages.
 Eve’s husband moved a lot when he was a kid while Eve spent most of her childhood and formative years in Lebanon.
 We talked about moving frequently, experiencing cultural differences, having stability as a child, making friends in a new country, and of course learning several languages.